SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Related Work

 Radiological images are suitable for SSL because of the intrinsic structure of the human anatomy.
-The related work can be classified into three major categories.
+Related studies can be classified into three major categories.
 Content restoration algorithms~\cite{Zhou2020Genesis, Feng2020Parts, Chen2019restore} reconstruct original images from corrupted or cropped ones, aiming to pretrain network weights.
+For instance, Models Genesis~\cite{Zhou2020Genesis} designs a series of image corruption strategies.
+Its pretrained models outperforms randomly initialized ones in a wide range of downstream applications covering both segmentation and classification.
 Transformation prediction algorithms first do data augmentation to the image, and then predict the augmentation parameters, such as translation~\cite{Blendowski2019ssl}, patch order~\cite{Zhuang2019rubik}, and rotation~\cite{Tajbakhsh2019surrogate}.
-Patch-wise~\cite{Chaitanya2020contrastive} and superpixel-wise~\cite{Ouyang2020superpx} contrastive learning have also been proposed to pretrain networks or learn representations for few-shot image segmentation.
-In contrast, we aim to learn pixel-wise representations to detect or match arbitrary anatomical points.
-While~\cite{Chaitanya2020contrastive, Ouyang2020superpx} requires multi-stage training or superpixel extraction, our method is end-to-end trainable.
+An example is Rubik's cube~\cite{Zhuang2019rubik}, which uses cube rearrangement and cube rotation prediction as proxy tasks to enforce networks to learn translational and rotational invariant features from raw 3D data.
+Image-wise~\cite{Azizi2021big}, patch-wise~\cite{Chaitanya2020contrastive} and superpixel-wise~\cite{Ouyang2020superpx} contrastive learning have also been proposed to pretrain networks~\cite{Azizi2021big} or learn representations for few-shot image segmentation~\cite{Chaitanya2020contrastive, Ouyang2020superpx}.
+None of these works are designed for universal and fine-grained anatomical point matching.
+In this task, each pixel must be encoded to be distinguishable from other body parts, which is SAM's explicit training objective.
+Other self-supervised algorithms use different proxy tasks that are not directly applicable in this task.
+Additionally, methods in \cite{Chaitanya2020contrastive} and \cite{Ouyang2020superpx} require relatively complex multi-stage training or superpixel extraction, while our method is simple and end-to-end trainable.